50/50 Splitting vs. Percentage-Based Splitting Explained

 Allocate based on how much each person benefits from the expense.
 Someone who uses a shared service more pays a higher percentage.

-Bill Split Pro supports both approaches by allowing you to select specific participants for each expense and calculate splits accordingly, whether equal or proportional.
+Bill Split Pro supports both methods by letting you choose participants per expense and apply equal or proportional splits without recalculating everything manually.

 ⚖️